 15-year Veteran Hails from The Ohio State University

-A native of Strongsville, Ohio and graduate of Holy Name High School, Chun earned a bachelor's degree from OSU in 1997 and a master's degree from Duquesne University in 2008.
-He and his wife, Natalie, also an OSU alumna, have three daughters: Vanna, Kennedy and Gretta) who enjoy their dog (Little Brother).
+A native of Strongsville, Ohio, Chun is a graduate of Holy Name High School.
+He earned a bachelor's degree from The Ohio State University and a master's degree from Duquesne University.
+He and his wife, Natalie, also an OSU alumna, have three daughters (Vanna, Kennedy and Gretta) who enjoy their dog (Little Brother).